doombubbles/BTD6-Mods/AbilityChoice/README.md

 It can be found [here](https://github.com/gurrenm3/BloonsTD6-Mod-Helper/releases)

-Last tested with Pre-Release 1
+Last tested and working with Pre-Release 3

 **Changelog**

+v1.0.7 Now fully Co-Op compatible (other players still need mod as well)

 v1.0.6 Updated for BloonsTD6 V23.0